 You’ll also likely pass the local favourite, the little brass monkey statue in the middle of the main street.
 The town often refers to winter as Brass Monkey Season, after the old saying, “cold enough to freeze the balls off a brass monkey”!

 They have plenty of farm animals, from goats to donkeys, which the kids are welcome to pet and feed.
-It’s a great farm experience just outside of Stanthorpe town.
+Visitors have lots to enjoy here, from feeding Santa’s farm animals to shopping for Christmas decor or having a lovely picnic amid the pine trees.

 Another great family adventure activity just north of Stanthorpe is to head out to the maze with the kids.
 They have three mazes plus a mini golf course, so you can entertain the whole family for hours.

-Their gardens are also particularly nice to chill out in and have a picnic with some of the fresh food you’ve purchased on your trip.
+If you come in the summer, their gardens are also particularly nice for a day out or a picnic with some of the fresh food you’ve purchased on your trip.

 Stanthorpe is surrounded by stunning scenery.
 The Southern Downs region of Queensland is home to the impressive Girraween National Park on the border with New South Wales, or you can find some lesser-known parks to stretch your legs.